Dear Sally,

 2. Put the batter in the refrigerator overnight or at least a few hours.

-a drinking glass.
+3. Roll it out to about 1/4-inch thickness and then cut circles with a cookie cutter or use a drinking glass.
 (From Beth Moore: Make them at least 3 inches in diameter so you have room to fill and fold them over!)

 4. Put a tablespoon of filling in the middle of each circle.
-Fold up the sides to make a tri
+Fold up the sides to make a triangle, overlapping the sides as much as possible so only a little filling shows through the middle.

-angle, overlapping the sides as much as possible so only a little filling shows through the middle.
+4. Put a tablespoon of filling in the middle of each circle.
+Fold up the sides to make a triangle, overlapping the sides as much as possible so only a little filling shows through the middle.

 5. Bake at 375 for about 10-15 minutes, until golden brown.